-During the year ended June 30, 2021, the Station was awarded a grant of \$150,000 to be received in \$50,000 payments and will receive the award again in 2023.
+During the year ended June 30, 2021, the Station was awarded a grant of \$150,000 to be received in \$50,000 payments over a three year period.
 The grant is restricted to fund a new "Politics and Government Reporter" position for each of those years.
 The barrier for recognition will be overcome during each fiscal year that they use the grant funds to pay for the "Politics and Government Reporter" position.
-During the year ended June 30, 2021, the Station used its first \$50,000 on expenses related to the position and \$50,000 was also included in "Other grants" on the Statements of Revenues, Expenses, and Changes in Net Position.
-As of June 30, 2021, the Station has received the second \$50,000 payment, which is included in "Cash" and "Refundable advance" on the Statements of Net Position.
-As of June 30, 2022, the Station had not received the third \$50,000 payment because it had not fully used the previous payment.
-As of June 30, 2022, the remaining refundable advance of \$30,854 is included in "Cash" and "Refundable advance" on the Statements of Net Position.
+During the year ended June 30, 2021, the Station received the first \$50,000 installment and spent those funds in accordance with the terms of the grant.
+As of June 30, 2022, the Station had received but not fully spent the second \$50,000 payment.
+The amount remaining to be spent on the second advance, as of June 30, 2022 was \$30,854.
+This amount is included in "Restricted Cash" and "Refundable advance" on the Statements of Net Position.
+As of June 30, 2023, the Station had received the final \$50,000 payment, but had not incurred expenses in complete fulfillment of the grant.
+The amount remaining to be spent at June 30, 2023 was \$50,408.
+This amount is included in "Restricted Cash" and "Refundable advance" on the Statements of Net Position.